May 11, 2020

 There are clear opposing rules when it comes to choosing your outfit depending on whether you're in or outdoors beyond the obvious reasons.
-A bra and no pants are not acceptable for going the movies, unfortunately, but when we’re talking about staying indoors, everything goes.
+A bra and no pants are not acceptable for going to the movies, unfortunately, but when we’re talking about staying indoors, everything goes.

 There’s something very reassuring about dressing up even if you’re alone, because, after all, we dress for ourselves, right?
 So one day I decided to layer my favorite pieces of clothing and wear my favorite lipstick and eye makeup.
 I stacked some chokers and even put on a hat.
-Odd, perhaps, but whatever is in your closet and in your vanity is likely to be an extension of your likes and your path to self-expression so I encourage you to put on whatever you'd wear to an incredibly important even, you'll feel better instantly.
+Odd, perhaps, but whatever is in your closet and in your vanity is likely to be an extension of your likes and your path to self-expression so I encourage you to put on whatever you'd wear to an incredibly important event, you'll feel better instantly.
 Promise.

 @mirandamakaroff going all-out with her at-home lewk.
 YAS!

 I may have some days when makeup and clothes prove the best allies for keeping my sanity.
 They help spark up my creativity, feel empowered and I have more fun when I look good but, realistically, it makes zero sense to go all out every day if you’re sitting at home and in bed by 9 pm.
 Most days, I settle for groomed brows, my favourite tinted lip balm and a touch of blush.
 It makes my dog-walking experience less creepy as I stroll the empty city streets.